Consolidated tax returns are not permitted in Brazil.

 For controlled companies, the law expressly applies to both directly and indirectly controlled entities individually (‘top down look through approach’).
 As such, any investment in a controlled foreign entity must be adjusted yearly to reflect the change in the investment value corresponding to the profits or losses of the directly and/or indirectly controlled entity.
 The change in investment must be recognised in proportion to the Brazilian parent’s participation in its equity, and any positive adjustment relating to profits earned, calculated under the local accounting standards of the jurisdiction of the controlled entity, must be subject to IRPJ and CSLL annually.

-Taxpayers will be allowed to consolidate positive and negative adjustments until 2022, provided certain conditions are satisfied as defined by the legislation.
+Taxpayers will be allowed to consolidate positive and negative adjustments until 2024, provided certain conditions are satisfied as defined by the legislation. (the initial term was 2022, which was then postponed to 2024).

 One of the requirements introduced by the legislation is related to the concept of the sub-taxation jurisdiction, which is defined as being a jurisdiction that has a nominal income tax rate of less than 20%.
 In order to be able to consolidate, a company cannot be subject to a sub-taxation regime, in addition to not being subject to a privileged tax regime or resident in a tax haven (or controlled, directly or indirectly, by such entities).